-A friend the other day said she heard Gregg McKeown say something like: Expecting people to be productive every minute of the day is unrealistic.
-You can only assume 60% productivity.
+A friend said she heard Gregg McKeown say that expecting people to be productive every minute of the day is unrealistic.
+You can realistically expect about 60% productivity.

-As a rule, humans are pretty bad at estimating how long project will take.
-A rule of thumb in construction, as I understand it, is to estimate the amount of time a project will take then multiply by two.
-That math lines up pretty well with the supposed Gregg McKeown quote.
+Humans are pretty bad at estimating how long projects take.
+As I understand it, a rule of thumb in construction is to estimate the amount of time a project will take and then multiply by two.
+That math lines up pretty well with the Gregg McKeown idea.

-Which is all to say if you think you’re working at 60% capacity, you may well be close to working at 100%.
-But more, we often expect and demand far too much out of ourselves and others.
-It seems that It’s only when we get really honest with ourselves about what we can do consistently, and plan for that, that we begin to approach what appears to be a superhuman 110%.
+That’s to say, if you believe you’re working at only 60% capacity, you’re probably close to doing everything you can (and wasting some effort by being hard on yourself).
+We often expect and demand far too much from ourselves and others.
+It’s only when we get really honest with ourselves about what we can do consistently, and plan for that, that we begin to approach what appears to be a superhuman 110%.